buildingSMART/IDS/Documentation/UserManual/specifications.md

 When a **Facet** is used in the **Applicability** section, it describes the information that we use to identify the relevant parts of the model.

 When a **Facet** is used in the **Requirements** section, it describes the information constraints that the model parts must fulfill to comply with the **Specification**.
+Each facet in the requirements can be enriched with an optional `instructions` text to help end-users complete the model.

 ![IDS Structure](Graphics/ids-structure.png)